 Today, somebody that changed your world, tell them how much you love them, you may be the only one to tell them!

-Today she turns 90 and I can’t believe it!
+She turned 92 in January 2019 and I can’t believe it!
 I still remember her playing in the yard with me.
 She seemingly was always cooking for an army with just a gentle touch and measurements from a pinch or a dash.
 She drove her car with the speed of Dale Earnhardt Jr. Her cute and playful smile will go down as one of my forever memories, and I will always feel her sweet hands holding my cheeks with a warm, “I Love You Danny!”

 Christmas at her house, was special; but everyday was special at her house.
 She made a trip to the grocery store seem as if I had hit the jackpot with a bottle of my favorite soda – Cheerwine and Peppermint Patty from the candy aisle.
 For lunch, we would find our way to a one of a few favorite little North Carolina BBQ joints, there is nothing like it, and I had the best date all the way until the day I married Jen!
 Sunday dinner at her house was a College course in smells, taste, and food that I have long forgotten how to make – but manage to remember the order in which all sat.
 I learned how to wash dishes there on Bedford Dr., I must admit – dishes have never been that fun anywhere else.